PROGRAMME ACCREDITATION

 Current status: the School is now engaged in the annual review process for AACSB accreditation.

-7 programmes of 3 NU Schools - Schools of Engineering and Digital Sciences (SEDS), Mining and Geosciences (SMG), and Sciences and Humanities (SSH, STEM) are in preparation for the Accreditation Board for Engineering and Technology (ABET) accreditation.
-ABET accreditation assures that a programme has met standards essential to prepare graduates to enter critical STEM fields in the global workforce.
+7 programs of 3 NU Schools - Schools of Engineering and Digital Sciences (SEDS), Mining and Geosciences (SMG), and Sciences and Humanities (SSH, STEM) were reviewed by the Accreditation Board for Engineering and Technology (ABET) accreditation during a site visit.
+ABET accreditation assures that a program has met standards essential to prepare graduates to enter critical STEM fields in the global workforce.

 The list of programmes: